kabir-Alaaya/About-me/README.md

-hi, i'm @kaywillz
-i'm currently a junior front-end developer, currently working on javascript, I'll like to have a mentor you can reach me at kabiralaaya@gmail.com
+Hi, i'm Kabir Alaaya from Nigeria i'm currently a junior front-end developer,and aspiring to be a full-stack engineer.
+I'm a fast learner,an introvert, intuitive in nature and I so much cherish everything tech.I will be willing to collaborate with you to get things done.